GergelyTuri/pupillometry-rig/Requirements/hardware.md

 visible light source
 --------------------
-i used plane blue LED (whatever i found) and an Arduino pin to drive it.
+I used a plane blue LED (whatever I found) and an Arduino pin to drive it.
 The LED was covered with black tape and only a small hole on the tape let through light.
 _Note_: most of the time 2p imaging is done in total darkness (except VR environments) which makes the pupil dilate completely.
 The visible light pre-constricts it.
 It is a problem if the visible light hits the detectors so make sure that the objective is shielded.

 optional